TOLOSAT/gravimetry-payload/doc/documentation.md

 ## Just the Geoid please
 This tool calculates the Geoid undulations on it's own, from input coefficients.
 The tool currently supports computations up to degree 60, degree 154 if I can figure out my math.
 Going beyond 155 degrees required a new method of computing the Associated Legendre Function.

-The reference ellipsoid is removed, but some residual height is left over.
+The reference ellipsoid is removed fromthe mode, but some residual height (<8m) is left over.

 The NGA (mentioned above) also provides 1'x1' (minute) solution maps in binary format, along with the associated Fortran code to extract sub-grids.
 Extrapolation is also possible.
 The sub-grid-extracting code was re-written in python by Xavier C. de Labriolle, with the choice of sample step as a new feature (input the desired minutes between points).
 This code is in the GH_gridget script.
 These maps have theoretically been computed up to a degree/order of 2160, but no evidence to suppport that has currently been found.